aliwalikhan/Python-File-Server/README.md

 Swagger Inspector can be accessed directly from the browser via: https://inspector.swagger.io/builder Postman can be dowloaded from: https://www.postman.com/tools

-Place the files in the following folder: "D:\XgridStuff".
+Place the files in the following folder: "D:\RandStuff".
 If the directory does not exist, create it.
 Run the server by via 'python FileServer.py' from the windows command prompt or your IDE.
 The server is hosted on http://localhost:5000/